front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/media-middleware.md

 />
 ```

-Now go to the file `CategoryConstants.js` under `./theme-chocolatine/web/theme/pages/Category/` folder.
-You will find the exact same `sizes` we deduced above there.
-No magic numbers!
+If you look at the `CategoryConstants.js` under `./theme-chocolatine/web/theme/pages/Category/` folder.
+You will notice the exact same `sizes` as we have deduced above.
+No magic numbers! 🧙‍♂️

 ### Image Sizes Defaults